gxqyc/gxqyc/README.md

 - 👋 Hi, I’m @gxqyc
 - 👀 I’m interested in playing computer games
 - 🌱 I’m currently learning FreeCAD
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me....

 <!---
 gxqyc/gxqyc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.